cram2/pycram/doc/source/installation.rst

     python -c "import rospy"

 If this returns no errors, you can be sure that rospy is usable in your virtual environment.
-Next you have to build the ros workspace including pycram and source it as described in :ref:`install_pycram`.
+Next you have to build the ros workspace including pycram and source it as described in :ref:`install-pycram`.

 After that you have to start PyCharm from the terminal via